ray-1337/discord-music-bot/README.md

 This is my latest own project around creating Discord bot music from scratch.

 # Disclaimer
-This repository is a bit unstable, such as loop command, etc. But, the rest of it is fine.
-I will gradually fix, or add more features in it.
+This repository is a bit unstable, including the loop command, etc. However, the rest of it is fine.
+I will gradually fix any issues and add more features to it.

 # Motivation
 I have a few friends who were hanging out, but they couldn't find a single functional Discord music bot for YouTube.